ChRe777/CleanCode/README.md

 *ProductInfo* or *ProductData* are mean the same.
 *Info* and *Data* are like Noise words like *a*, *an* and *the*.

-###The word 'variable', 'table', 'string' should never appear in a variable name.
+> Rule: *The word 'variable', 'table', 'string' should never appear in a variable name.*

 Examples: CustomerTable, errorString, firstVariable ...

-###Distinguish names in such a way that the reader knows what the differences offer
+Distinguish names in such a way that the reader knows what the differences offer

 There is a class Customer and a CustomerObject what is the distinct